transeptorlabs/transeptor-bundler/CONTRIBUTING.md

 - Squash multiple commits into a single commit with a descriptive commit message, if necessary.

 ## Thank You
-Thank you for considering contributing to OpNode!
+Thank you for considering contributing to Transeptor!
 Your contributions help make our project better, and we appreciate your time and effort.